giuliagerometta/TSUNAMI_PACT/README.md

 wf_length -> length of the wavefront for the alignment check -> 0 or 1, flag which sets the verify mode to compare TSUNAMI results with [WFA2-lib](https://github.com/smarco/WFA2-lib.git)
 ```
+### Artifact evaluation

+To test our implementation using the same settings shown in our paper, please use one of the pre-defined bash scripts,
+these will automatically create datasets and execute them together with comparing the attained results against software.
+Please refer to the appropriate bash script depending on the GPU you want to test.